COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 This continued employment is critical to a program’s continuity of operation and its ability to reopen for children as soon as it is safe to do so.
 To the extent possible, staff are expected to be engaged in supporting ongoing services to enrolled PKC and HSSAP children and families.
 Just as K12 schools are continuing to pay staff and provide remote learning and businesses are continuing with telework, PKC and HSSAP programs should be operating through similar accommodations.
 We acknowledge that the level of engagement will vary from staff to staff and program to program; however, OCDEL has directed grantees to continue to pay staff and cover their benefits while centers are closed.

-Will agencies be allowed to lay off PKC and/or HSSAP program staff so that those staff may apply for Unemployment Compensation and the program can maintain solvency during the mandated closure period?
+Will agencies be allowed to lay off PKC and/or HSSAP program staff so that those staff may apply for Unemployment Compensation and the program can maintain solvency during the mandated closure period (2019-20 academic year)?

 Since payments will continue to programs without interruption, agencies are expected to continue paying program-funded staff during the closure period.

-If a provider has already laid off PKC or HSSAP program staff, what should they do?
+If a provider has already laid off PKC or HSSAP program staff, what should they do (2019-20 academic year)?

 Programs that have laid off PKC or HSSAP staff should pay staff per the initial COVID-19 FAQ guidance and should compensate staff for any time related to a PKC or HSSAP closure.
 Programs found out of compliance with this guidance will be subject to a grant reduction and future funding may be impacted.

-Can the 10 percent categorical deviation rule be waived for FY19 PKC- and HSSAP-related expenses so that the upcoming budget revisions are the last for FY19 at both the Lead Agency and partner pass-through levels?
+Can the 10 percent categorical deviation rule be waived for FY19 PKC- and HSSAP-related expenses so that the upcoming budget revisions are the last for FY19 at both the Lead Agency and partner pass-through levels (2019-20 academic year)?

 This rule will not be waived.
 Budget revisions that show expenditure deviations +/- 10 percent from the originally approved budget should be completed as needed and receive prior approval from all appropriate levels.

-How will subsidy payments for pupil transportation services work in the context of Act 13 of 2020?
+How will subsidy payments for pupil transportation services work in the context of Act 13 of 2020 (2019-20 academic year)?

 Act 13 provides a basis for fiscal stabilization for school entities, school entity employees, and pupil transportation services.